1122-NOC

 Job Titles

-Advertising consultant / e-media
+Advertising consultant

-Communications consultant
+Communications specialist

 Event marketing specialist

-Information consultant
+Fundraising consultant

-Media relations co-ordinator
+Media relations officer

-Public relations agent
+Public relations consultant

 Education, Training and Skills

-• A university degree or college diploma in business marketing, public relations, communications, journalism, museology or a discipline related to a particular subject matter is usually required.
+• A university degree or college diploma in business marketing, public relations, communications, journalism, museology or a discipline related to a particular subject matter is usually required

-• Practitioners in public relations may require an APR (Accredited in Public Relations) designation.
+• Practitioners in public relations may require an APR (Accredited in Public Relations) designation

 Education programs in B.C.